peter88213/novelyst/docs/de/help/tree_context_menu.md

 ### Kapitelebene anzeigen

-Hides the scenes von collapsing the tree, so that only parts and chapters are visible.
+Hides the scenes by collapsing the tree, so that only parts and chapters are visible.

 ### Aufklappen

-Shows a whole branch von expanding the selected tree element.
+Shows a whole branch by expanding the selected tree element.

 ### Einklappen